Exist or Exists? Which Is Correct? The Simple Rule 🔍✨

-Exist / Exists
+Exist or Exists meanings

 The choice between exist and exists depends on the subject of your sentence.
 Use exists for singular, third-person subjects (he, she, it, the cat, the problem).
 Use exist for plural subjects (they, we, you, the cats, the problems) and with “I.”